savannstm/marshal-rs/README.md

 `dump()`, in turn, takes `Value` as its only argument and serializes it back to `Vec<u8>` Marshal byte stream.
 It does not preserve strings' initial encoding, writing all strings as UTF-8 encoded.

+### Note

+`marshal-rs` does **NOT** write object links.
+That means that the output file size may be larger than initial.
+Otherwise, it has no effect on output file.
+I **really** do need help with object links writing.
+If you're a Ruby/Rust sénior and a megamind in terms of Marshal format, consider submitting a pull request to this repository or whatever.

 If serializes Ruby data to JSON using the table:

 | Ruby object                                    | Serialized to JSON                                                        |